alyssaaaajo/myDataApp/README.md

 ✨ Features

 🔐 User Registration
-Create an account with username, email, and password
+-> Create an account with username, email, and password

-Email and password validation
+-> Email and password validation

-Securely store credentials in SQLite
+-> Securely store credentials in SQLite

 🔑 User Login

-Log in with registered credentials
+-> Log in with registered credentials

-Validate username and password
+-> Validate username and password

-Maintain user session via SharedPreferences
+-> Maintain user session via SharedPreferences

 📦 Item Management

-Create: Add items with a title and description
+-> Create: Add items with a title and description

-Read: View items in a RecyclerView, loaded from SQLite
+-> Read: View items in a RecyclerView, loaded from SQLite

-Update: Edit existing item details
+-> Update: Edit existing item details

-Delete: Remove items from the list
+-> *Delete*: Remove items from the list

 🛠️ Technical Requirements
 💻 Development Environment